-Conclusions and Analysis: The designation of these three areas as an Urban Reserve is consistent with OAR 660-027-0050.
+Conclusions and Analysis: After weighing the factors, we find that the designation of these three areas as an Urban Reserve is consistent with OAR 660-027-0050.
 The specific factors for designation stated in OAR 660-027-0050 are addressed in following parts of this analysis.

 No area in Clackamas County engendered as much public comment and diversity of opinion as this Urban Reserve.
 The Stafford and Rosemont areas were of particular concern to property owners, neighborhood groups, cities and the Stafford Hamlet citizens group.
 Interested parties provided arguments for designation of some or all of the area north of the Tualatin River as either an Urban or Rural Reserve, or requested that this area remain undesignated.
 The cities of West Linn, Tualatin and Lake Oswego consistently expressed opposition to designation of any of this area as an Urban Reserve.
 This Urban Reserve does have several limitations on development, including areas with steep slopes and floodplains.

-On balance, however, designation as an Urban Reserve is the most appropriate decision.
+After weighing the factors, designation as an Urban Reserve is the most appropriate decision.
+In evaluating this area, it is important to keep in mind the context and purpose of the urban and rural reserves designations.
+Because urban reserves are intended to provide a land supply over a 50-year time horizon, it is important to evaluate areas based on their physical characteristics rather than the current desires of various jurisdictions.
+It is also important to evaluate areas in light of the overall regional context.
 Designation of this 4,700 acre area as an Urban Reserve avoids designation of other areas containing Foundation or Important Agricultural Land.
-It would be difficult to justify designation of Foundation Agricultural Land in the region, if this area, which is comprised entirely of Conflicted Agricultural Land, were not designated as an Urban Reserve (see OAR 660-027-0040(11).
+It would be difficult to justify urban reserve designations on additional Foundation Agricultural Land in the region, if this area, which is comprised entirely of Conflicted Agricultural Land, were not designated as an Urban Reserve (see OAR 660-027-0040(11)).